COVID-19 Vaccines

 The J&J vaccine was previously linked to a rare kind of blood clot experienced in the weeks following vaccination.
 Distribution of the J&J vaccine was temporarily paused to investigate these reports.
 After the pause was lifted by the Advisory Committee on Immunization Practices (ACIP), scientists continued to study the risk.
 The rate of this side effect was found to be approximately 1 case in 100,000 doses in the highest risk group (women between 30-49).
 Out of 14 million doses, only 54 total individuals have experienced these blood clots.

 In 2021, ACIP voted unanimously to update their guidelines to recommend the Pfizer and Moderna vaccines over the J&J vaccine due to their greater effectiveness and the limited risk of blood clots from the J&J vaccine.
 On May 7, 2023, all remaining doses of the J&J vaccine expired and providers were directed to dispose of any remaining vaccine.
 The pause, thorough review of the vaccine's safety and efficacy, and the decision to discontinue use of the J&J vaccine, prove that vaccine safety monitoring systems are working, and that safety is a top priority.
-There is no concern about this adverse event in people who have received the Moderna,Ā Pfizer, or Novavax vaccines.
+There is no concern about this adverse event in people who have received the Moderna, Pfizer, or Novavax vaccines.
 For additional information, please visit Vaccinate Your Family's website.

 No. Scientists agree that the COVID-19 vaccines do not impact puberty or fertility in females or males, now or at any time later in life.
 Producing mRNA is a part of our cells' natural processes.
 The mRNA vaccines teach our cells to make a harmless piece of spike protein that looks like, but is not, the COVID-19 coronavirus.
 This is so that our body builds antibodies for COVID-19 and can fight off future COVID-19 infections.
 Itās biologically impossible for those antibodies to attack other kinds of proteins that would in turn affect eggs, sperm, or cells in the reproductive organs.
 And COVID-19 vaccines are strongly recommended by the CDC for pregnant people.
-Pregnant people who become infected with COVID-19 are 15 times more likely to die and 22 times more likely to have pre-term births than pregnant people not infected.
+Pregnant people who become infected with COVID-19 are more likely to have pre-term births than pregnant people not infected.
 COVID-19 vaccines are safe for pregnant people, and can drastically reduce the risk of adverse pregnancy and neonatal outcomes.

 Are the Vaccines Effective?

 COVID-19 vaccines are incredibly effective, but they arenāt 100%.
-We know from clinical trials in adults over 18 that Moderna and Pfizer are 95% effective and Novavax is 90% effective, which is very high, but means that some people could get COVID-19 even if they are vaccinated.
 If you do get COVID-19 after being vaccinated, your risk of getting severely ill, being hospitalized, or dying is very low.
-All COVID-19 vaccines are very effective at preventing severe illness leading to hospitalization and deathāespecially for people who have had a booster shotāeven with the more contagious Omicron sub-variant strains circulating widely.
+All COVID-19 vaccines are very effective at preventing severe illness leading to hospitalization and death.
+However, immunity from both vaccination and infection wanes over time.
+It's important to stay current with COVID-19 vaccines to maintain the best possible defense against the SARS-CoV-2 virus.

 COVID-19 Vaccine Information in Multiple Languages*